The december dip is coming – but stop prospecting at your peril

 How to keep your B2B leads flowing in the December Dip

-As we steam full-speed into autumn and winter, retail sales are hotting up while B2B businesses might start to see a cooldown.
+Look, we’re not saying the downturn isn’t real for many.
+Just as retail sales are hotting up, B2B businesses might start to see a cooldown.

-Your prospective customers may be less responsive to your sales outreach – they could be over their budget or just occupied by Christmas party planning.
+It’s true that some prospective customers may be less responsive to your sales outreach – they could be over their budget or just occupied by Christmas party planning.
+But there are some things you can do to keep those B2B leads flowing, and we’ll reveal all below.

 1. Keep prospecting